azsk/AzTS-docs/01-Setup and Getting started/README.md

 Grant-AzSKGraphPermissionToUserAssignedIdentity -ScanIdentityObjectId $UserAssignedIdentity.PrincipalId -AppPermissionsRequired @("PrivilegedAccess.Read.AzureResources", "Directory.Read.All")

 ```

-> **Can you proceed without this step?
-What is the impact?** </br>
+> **Note:**
+> 1. _This step requires admin consent.
+Therefore, the signed-in user must be a member of one of the following administrator roles: Global Administrator, Privileged Role Administrator, Application Administrator or Cloud Application Administrator.
+If you do not have the required permission, please contact your administrator to get "PrivilegedAccess.Read.AzureResources" and "Directory.Read.All" permission for your scanner MI in Azure Active Directory._
+>
-Yes, you can proceed without this step, however, the AzTS Soln will run with limited functionality such as the solution will not be able to scan RBAC controls, classic administrator of a subscription will not be able to use the user interface provided by AzTS Soln (AzTS UI) to request on demand scan, view control failures etc.,
+> 2. _You can proceed without this step, however, the AzTS Soln will run with limited functionality such as the solution will not be able to scan RBAC controls, classic administrator of a subscription will not be able to use the user interface provided by AzTS Soln (AzTS UI) to request on demand scan, view control failures etc.,_
+>
+> </br>

 </br>